In Defense Of Active Management

 Comparative Results: I'm not sympathetically crying for Professional managers and their problems.
 The fact is that the problems they experience are the same problems every investor faces.

 Not many investors invest all their money on a specific January first and never add or withdraw monies.
 The same emotional forces that drive money in and out of funds drives the DIY in and out of their own investments.
-DIY investors rarely achieve market performance ... even if they invest in passive index funds ... for the same identical reasons professional managers don't achieve benchmarks.
+DIY investors rarely achieve market performance, even if they invest in passive index funds, for the same identical reasons professional managers don't achieve benchmarks.

 What we must do is avoid comparing managers to a passive index.
-The passive index is not just passive; it is static.
+The passive index is not just passive, it is static.
 It does not account for the ebb and flow of money.

 I'm not suggesting we eliminate benchmarking (actually I am, but few will take it seriously).
 I'm only saying that, as a minimum, we modify our conclusions to account for the factors raised in this article.